fabioBaraDev/stockAnalyzer/README.md

 # Usage
-    To run this project you most install ta-lib (https://mrjbq7.github.io/ta-lib/index.html) if you are using we recomend you to use brew (brew install ta-lib)
+    To run this project you most install ta-lib (https://mrjbq7.github.io/ta-lib/index.html) if you are using MAC we recomend you to use brew (brew install ta-lib)

 * To install packages you must run:
   * `pip3 install -r requirements.txt`